-Yes, but we don't recommend deleting the BMW BST sensor.
-If you decide to bypass the BST sensor and are involved in an accident, the battery will stay connected, increasing the chance of a fire or explosion caused by a battery short.
+Yes, but we don’t recommend deleting the BMW BST sensor.
+If you bypass the BST sensor and are involved in an accident, the battery will stay connected, increasing the chance of a fire or explosion caused by a battery shortage.

 We hope you find the BMW Won’t Start After Accident | Replace BST Sensor guide helpful.
 Check these troubleshooting and repair guides for more help on your BMW.